Find out about hiring a motorbike one way, what to bring, how long it takes and the route to go for the Hai Van Pass in Vietnam.

 The beach in Da Nang bay is wonderful; a long sandy stretch of beach with clear waters and fresh coconuts on offer.
 A perfect place for a break from the saddle.

 If you are heading this way, Hoi An will be your final destination.
-Definitely plan to spend a few days in this dreamy town, and don’t be surprised when you find yourself extending your stay.
+Plan to spend a few days in this dreamy town, and don’t be surprised when you find yourself extending your stay.
 This is a fantastic place to relax after this epic road trip!
 Click here to read my Hoi An travel guide.

 - Don’t just go for the cheapest motorbike rental.
 You want a bike that isn’t too awful, as you are driving over a mountain after all.